mattingalls/Soundflower/ReadMe.md

 Then **OPEN THE TERMINAL APP** (found in /Applications/Utilities/)

-then type this line, entering your password when asked.
+Type this line, entering your password when asked.
 ```
 sudo kextcache --clear-staging
 ```